 Honda vs. Hyundai – Which Car Brand Is Better?

 It’s an age-old battle in the US market – Honda vs. Hyundai.
-Both of these foreign brands are known for being affordable and reliable, so it can be difficult to determine which is the better option for you.
+Both sell more than 4 million vehicles each year.
+With that kind of revenue, it’s obvious these brands are doing something right, making it difficult to determine which is the better option for you.
 So, let’s see how they stack up against each other in multiple categories, including performance, reliability, affordability, and quality of available features.

 With businesses that are up and running for decades, both can be good choices